Dear chamber music lover and supporter,

 Friday, January 23rd 2015, 7:30 p.m. (film screening)

 Saturday, January 24th 2015, 8:00 p.m. (recital)

 Marika Bournaki last performed in Almonte on her 17th birthday, in 2008.
 We welcome back this extremely talented artist in concert, and on screen in Bobbi Jo Hart’s award-winning documentary entitled I am Not a Rock Star, which traces Miss Bournaki’s personal and professional growth between the ages of 12 and 20, when she was coming to terms with her future as a world-class concert pianist.
 The film screening, hosted by Bournaki and Hart, will be followed by a period of questions and answers.
 View trailer

 The duo of Canadian flutist Leslie Newman, recognized for her technical and musical brilliance, and pianist Peter Longworth, who is one of the most sought after performers of his generation, will present an entrancing programme of works that celebrate the beautiful acoustics of the flute and its place in music history.

 Saturday, April 18th 2015, 8:00 p.m.

-Ensemble Vivant (Catherine Wilson – artistic director / piano; Stephen Sitarsky – violin; Norman Hathaway – viola; Sybil Shanahan – cello; Dave Young, O.C. – bass) can be described as one of Canada’s chamber music treasures.
+Ensemble Vivant (Catherine Wilson, piano; Corey Gemmel, violin; Norman Hathaway, viola; Sybil Shanahan, cello; Jim Vivian, bass) can be described as one of Canada’s chamber music treasures.
 In this concert, the ensemble pays homage to J.S.
 Bach, quintessential master of the fugue, in an innovative programme that explores the genre with breathtaking examples by Bach himself, Brazil’s Heitor Villa-Lobos, Argentina’s Astor Piazzolla, Venezuela’s Aldemaro Romero, and Canada’s Michael Coghlan – all presented with Ensemble Vivant’s inimitable flair.